1. Amazon

 Is this one of those books you'll want to own long enough to read again?
 Granted some of those books are hard to spot at first, but some you just know you'll read again and again.

-ray, reflect, but for goodness sake tell people.
+Ok there you go, pray, reflect, but for goodness sake tell people.
 We need to have more open discussions about the books we're reading.

 No comments: